Preparing for Adult Life

 - Teens who work too much—more than 15 hours a week—get lower grades than kids who don’t work at all.

-- Teenagers who work have money that could possibly be spent on things which aren’t good for them, such as alcohol or tobacco.
+- Teenagers who work have money that could possibly be spent on things that aren’t good for them, such as alcohol or tobacco.

 Is Working Good for Teenagers?